Talent Acquisition

 Finalist interviews can be conducted in-person or via web conferencing alternatives such as Zoom, Microsoft Teams, and other approved online platforms.
 For updated guidance and requirements on interviewing via web conferencing platforms, please visit the ITS page: How to Conduct Web Conference Interviews.

 Once a finalist has been selected, the Hiring Authority must conduct reference checks prior to moving forward with recommendations for an offer.
 Three reference checks, including one from the most recent supervisor, are required.
-Please refer to the Applicant Reference Check Form on the Forms page.
-This step may be delegated to a non-committee member such as the Search Coordinator or eWork initiator.
+This step can be completed within PageUp.
+The relevant job aid is available under recruitment action on the PageUp Resources page.
+If done manually, please utilize the Applicant Reference Check form on the Hiring Resources page.

-After the search, the Hiring Authority will work with the Initiator to create the Hiring Proposal in eWork.
-For more details, please see our Quick Guide to Creating a Hiring Proposal.
+After the search, the Hiring Authority will work with the Initiator to create the Hiring Proposal (Offer Card) in PageUp.
+For more details, please visit PageUp Resources.

-Please note: The new hire and the incumbent cannot occupy the same position number for more than two weeks.
-If more than two weeks of a position overlap is expected, then the department should request a new position number using the incumbent’s EWP/PD and hire the new employee into the new position number.
+Note: The new hire and the incumbent cannot occupy the same position number for more than two weeks.
+If more than two weeks of a position overlap is expected, then the department should request a new position number using the incumbent’s Position Description and hire the new employee into the new position number.
 Once the incumbent has separated, the department may abolish the old position number.

 Offer Letter

-Once the Talent Acquisition team approves the Hiring Proposal, they will formally extend an offer to the candidate and communicate any questions or concerns to the eWork Initiator (including whether the candidate accepts, declines, or counters).
-Offers should coordinate start dates at least 14 days (two weeks) into the future when possible to allow for all possible background checks, Motor Vehicle Records (for applicable positions), etc. to be completed prior to starting.
-Once the selected candidate accepts, the Talent Acquisition team will send the new employee a welcome letter via email.
+Once the Talent Acquisition team approves the Hiring Proposal, they will formally extend an offer to the candidate and communicate any questions or concerns to the PageUp Initiator (including whether the candidate accepts, declines, or counters).
+Offers should coordinate start dates at least 14 days (two weeks) into the future to allow for all possible background checks, Motor Vehicle Records (for applicable positions), etc. to be completed prior to starting.
+Once the selected candidate accepts the offer, the Talent Acquisition team will send the new employee a welcome letter through PageUp.
+All offer documents will be accessible to initiators in the applicant tracking system.

-PLEASE NOTE: Submission of search materials is required.
-If the search materials are not submitted, the status of the posting will not be updated to Filled.
+Note: Submission of search materials is required.
+If the search materials are not submitted, the status of the posting will not be updated to Filled or Cancelled.

 Background Checks